Request a Review

 Error message → 「処理中にエラーが発生しました。恐れ入りますが、再度お試しください。」— Apologizes, explains, and guides forward.

 Each example above passes AI translation quality checks.
-Each one would score as "acceptable" on automated quality metrics.
-But to a Japanese FinTech customer, the difference is not subtle — it is the difference between a platform that feels locally built and one that feels hastily exported.
+Each one would score as "acceptable" on automated metrics.
+But to a Japanese FinTech customer, the gap is obvious.
+One version reads like a platform built for Japan; the other reads like something exported in a hurry.

 Why Japanese Enterprise Buyers Judge Language First